This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The proposed changes to the Handbook guidance also includes examples of reasonable steps senior managers could take to protect staff against NFM and confirms that a failure to do so could amount to a conduct issue for the senior manager in question.
 These include intervening to stop inappropriate behaviour, taking complaints seriously and dealing with them appropriately, and providing a safe environment for people to raise concerns about inappropriate behaviour.
 The latter reinforces the expectation that the FCA has had for a number of years around firms establishing a ‘speak up’ culture.

 The FCA has also proposed updating its Handbook guidance covering how firms should consider non-financial misconduct when assessing if someone is “fit and proper” to work in financial services.
-This includes how employees use social media and the relevance of behaviour in private and personal life.

-Social media is likely to be relevant to FIT where it indicates a “real risk the person will breach the requirements of standards of the regulatory system”.
+The FIT guidance proposed in CP25/18 is substantially revised from the guidance included in CP23/20.
+The latest iteration includes specific consideration of the impact of social media activity by employees and the relevance of behaviour in private and personal life.
+Social media is stated as likely to be relevant to FIT where it indicates a “real risk the person will breach the requirements of standards of the regulatory system”.
 Similarly, conduct in personal or private life may be relevant if it demonstrates a willingness to disregard ethical or legal obligations, abuse a position of trust, or exploit vulnerability of others and is sufficiently serious that it could undermine public confidence in the regulatory system.

 Regulatory references

-Under the new rules, the expanded scope of COCON will mean that in practice serious and substantiated cases of poor personal behaviour will have to be shared in regulatory references, making it harder for individuals to mask this when moving from firm to firm.
 Otherwise, the FCA has largely rejected calls from industry – made in response to its 2023 CP - for further guidance on how to address allegations of, and investigations into, NFM, in regulatory references, particularly given the broad scope of Question G. This is a particular challenge where the investigation proved inconclusive or could not be completed.
 The FCA considers the current guidance for firms on compiling regulatory references to be clear.

 Next Steps